microsoft/ODBC-Specification/ODBC 4.0.md

 In addition, general enhancements are added in order to improve interoperability of generic ODBC clients across diverse data sources, including enhanced discovery, authentication, syntax, and capability reporting.

-There are four aspects to consider in order to support non-relational data:

-1.  **Describing** data that doesn’t fit into flat, rectangular relational tables

-2.  **Querying** non-relational data

-3.  **Representing** (binding) non-relational results

-4.  **Updating** non-relational data

 #2 Compatibility with ODBC 3.x

 ODBC 3.x is a relational API.
-Existing clients expect data to be modelled, queried, represented and updated relationally.
+Existing clients expect data to be modeled, queried, represented and updated relationally.

 In order to be advertised as an ODBC 3.x driver, and returned from the control panel/driver manager, drivers must be 100% compatible with ODBC 3.x.
 Such drivers must expose a relational view of the data through the standard schema functions (SQLTables, SQLColumns, etc.) and continue to support standard Entry SQL-92 operations against this flattened view.

 The flattened view may not be comprehensive (there may be data not available through the relational view, data modeled as strings representing structured content of a particular format, the data may not be updatable through that view, etc.) but existing ODBC 3.x clients must be able to meaningfully interact with the data.

 The convenience to existing clients of representing hierarchical data through a relational lens sacrifices fidelity.
 Applications that specify a value for the SQL\_ATTR\_ODBC\_VERSION environment attribute of 4.x or greater may see a hierarchical structure containing row, collection, and untyped data values.

+For more information on compatibility, see [Section 5, Compatibility](#compatibility)

 #3 Design